Housing threatens town’s last working farm

 He applied, and the county offered him $5.6 million for 15.2 acres.
 Wade rejected the offer, he said, because the town did not move forward with the rezoning.
 He reapplied, but the committee rejected the application in November.

-Wade claims the rejection was due to documents submitted by a civic association that stated the land was unsuitable for agricultural use.
+Wade claims the rejection was due to documents submitted by a civic association that stated the land — zoned for residential use — was unsuitable for agricultural use.
 Christopher Black, president of the Concerned Taxpayers of Wheatley Heights/Dix Hills Inc., denied submitting such documents.

 “We wanted that land preserved as farmland,” Black said.